tldr-pages/tldr/pages/common/pass.md

 > All data is GPG-encrypted, and managed with a git repository.
 > More information: <https://www.passwordstore.org>.

-- Initialize (Or Reencrypt) the storage using one or multiple gpg-ids for encryption:
+- Initialize (or re-encrypt) the storage using one or more GPG IDs:

 `pass init {{gpg_id_1}} {{gpg_id_2}}`